Easy weight loss diet (with meal plan)

 • Fish

 Eat one serving of the following with each snack.
-Truth be told, I recommend you avoid dairy during your weight loss quest, but if you feel you need it, eat it with you snacks:
+I do recommend not eating dairy during your weight loss plan, but if you feel you need it, eat it with you snacks:

 • Almonds